 I am happy to see clients over Skype who are further afield nationally or internationally.

 I have extensive experience having worked in a variety of settings:

 Therapist and Unit Registered Manager Promis Addictions Clinic 2005-2015

 Psychologist and psychotherapist - NHS Inpatient Psychiatric Unit 2009-2014

 I take a relational, psychodynamic, integrative approach working in the relationship.

-I am particularly interested in working with people with:
+As a psychotherapist I am particularly interested in working with people with:

 Boarding School issues

 Challenges that may come with being a celebrity

 Training, qualifications & experience